JonathanRayner/molecule-pipeline/README.md

 Note: may need a `pin_memory` method for dataset?

+Note: We could use `from torch.nn.utils.rnn import pad_sequence` to pad each sequence to the max length in each batch, but this isn't currently implemented.

 ## Usage

 Run the script with the required and optional arguments as needed: